Do Go On - 350 - Arctic Badass Peter Freuchen

 Here's the thing, right?

-And I feel like I hear facts and I remember them,
+And I feel like I hear facts and I remember that.

 And I'd be like, well, did you know?